lazzarocicco/embed_video/README.md

 The plugin has only been tested on linux
 ----------------------------------------

-With some minor changes it can run on windows and mac.
+> With some minor changes it can run on windows and mac.

-Have a good time
+> Have a good time

-Lazzaro
+> Lazzaro

-A screenshot follows.

 In the following screenshot you see a video with the original size of 640x480 (the video produced by a webcam) that is cropped by mplayer in this way: -vf crop = 220: 480: 44: 0.
 The position within the patch of this visible portion of video is given by placing the window at -x 240 -y 90.